isabelxklee/datadog/module.md

 # Intro to Hooks

-Hooks are a recent addition to React that allow function components to access lifecycle methods.
-They are Javascript functions with special rules.
+Hooks are a recent addition that superpower function components and allow them to access lifecycle methods and other functionalities.

 ### Before hooks